laqeey/laqeey.github.io/_pages/about.md

 I am currently a PhD student at [CISPA Helmholtz Center for Information Security](https://cispa.de/en), jointly supervised by [Prof. Yang Zhang](https://yangzhangalmo.github.io/) and [Prof. Dr. Dr. h.c.
 Michael Backes](https://cispa.de/de/research/groups/backes).
 Prior to this, I completed my Master's in the Faculty of Mathematics and Computer Science at Saarland University, where I also worked as a student research assistant (HiWi) at CISPA.

-My research interests focus on the following:
-1. **Security of Generative AI Models**
-2. **Structured Robustness of Models**
-3. **Proactive Harmful Content Detection with Trustworthy Machine Learning**
+My research interests focus on the Security and Structured Robustness of Generative AI Models and the Proactive Harmful Content Detection with Trustworthy Machine Learning.